blog posts

 Step 4: Discover recurring patterns and association rules

 The fourth step in implementing data mining with Python is discovering repetitive patterns and association rules.
-The purpose of association rules is to find items that are significantly correlated.
+The purpose of association rules is to find significantly correlated items.

 For example, one can examine the transaction of purchased goods to obtain a combination of goods that are usually purchased together.

-To achieve this goal, the question must be answered that if a group of items are in the same transaction, which item seems to be in the same transaction with them?
-Therefore, the function that extracts this rule from the data is called the associative function, and the best measure of correlation is the Pearson correlation coefficient, which can be obtained by dividing the covariance of two variables.
-The following command clearly states the calculation method:
+To achieve this goal, the question must be answered: if a group of items is in the same transaction, which item seems to be in the same transaction with them?
+Therefore, the function that extracts this Rule from the data is called the associative function, and the best measure of correlation is the Pearson correlation coefficient, which can be obtained by dividing the covariance of two variables.
+The following Command clearly states the calculation method:

-The result of this command is a matrix containing correlations, the rows of which represent the variables and the columns of which are observations, and each member of which represents the correlation of the two variables.
-It is important to know that the correlation becomes positive when two variables grow together and becomes negative when one grows and the other decreases.
-But when the number of variables is high, a graph can be drawn with the following command:
+The result of this Command is a matrix containing correlations, the rows of which represent the variables and the columns of which are observations, and each member of which represents the correlation of the two variables.

 Discover recurring patterns and association rules